renderedtext/api/README.md

 DateTime          | Represents a Date and a Time  | "2015-09-15 08:58:18 UTC"
 Link              | Hypermedia link to a resource | "https://semaphoreci.com/api/internal/builds{/id}"

+### Additional notes

+- Always use underscores to define elements in an enumeration.
+In other words, use "post_thread" instead of "post-thread"

 ## References and Inspiration

 - [API Design Methodology](http://www.infoq.com/presentations/api-design-methodology)